RonGeorge/DemonicControl/README.md

 ### Option 1

-1. Download the [installer](https://raw.githubusercontent.com/RonGeorge/DemonicControl/refs/heads/main/installer/DemonicInstallerFULL.bat)(Right Click and Save As..) into your Downloads folder, or wherever and let it run.
+1. Download the [installer](dist\DemonicControl_Installer.exe) and after it finishes double click it.
 You will see a message when it finishes.

-You can alternatively just grab the meta only [installer](https://github.com/RonGeorge/DemonicControl/blob/main/installer/DemonicInstaller.bat)(Right Click and Save As..), double click it and it will download and move the files accordingly.
+#### The installer includes

+> To VirindiTank folder:
+- DemonicControl.met - the Meta
+ - Demonic12.utl - Default loot profile, change it in settings
+ - RaresOnly.utl - bare minimum loot profile used in some places

+> To chaoshelper folder:

+- chaoshelper.ini - configuration file for ChaosHelper
+ - ChaosHelper.dll - Custom version of ChaosHelper that I built, [it shows colors](https://i.imgur.com/VUhz1kh.png)
+ - DemonicControl.txt - ChaosHelper profile
+ - DemonicControl.Layout - ChaosHelper profile

 ### Option 2